ptrgags/paper-toaster/logbook.md

 * Figure out a better way to handle the barcode given it is variable size. maybe landscape?
 Or compute the module size based on the output length?
+* Allow exporting a text file with the 0s and 1s of the barcode, might be interesting to try making musical rhythms from the results (if so, would be done in a different repo)